5 minutes

 Bar charts will be your go-to chart for data visualization.

-Bad example #3: Multi-colored bar charts
+Bad Data Visualization Example #3: Multi-colored bar charts

 bar chart example bad colors